Skip to main content

 Mediation is conducted through a series of fixed cost face to face meetings.
 Each party first attends their own individual assessment meeting which lasts about an hour.
 After that, they attend the sessions together.
 The meetings are conducted with the parties in the same room wherever possible, but there is also the option for the parties to have their own separate rooms and for the mediator to 'shuttle' between them or alternatively for the sessions to take place online.

-The cost of meetings is shared equally between the parties, although alternative arrangements can be agreed.
+The cost of the mediation meetings is shared equally between the parties, although alternative arrangements can be agreed.

 • The process is creative allowing for bespoke and innovative solutions to be found tailored to you and your family's needs.